Well-child visits aim to do the following:

-Guide parents to optimize the child’s emotional and intellectual development
+Guide parents and caregivers to optimize the child’s emotional and intellectual development

 Children who have developmental delay, psychosocial problems, or chronic disease may require more frequent counseling and treatment visits that are separate from preventive care visits.

-In addition to physical examination, practitioners should evaluate the child’s motor, cognitive, and social development and parent-child interactions.
+In addition to physical examination, clinicians should evaluate the child’s motor, cognitive, and social development and parent-child interactions.
 These assessments can be made by

 Taking a thorough history from parents and child